It's time to learn the real spark technology

 After all, the completion of logic optimization is only an abstract logic layer.
 It needs to be converted into a physical execution plan first to turn the logically feasible execution plan into a plan that Spark can actually execute.

 Spark sql converts logical nodes into corresponding physical nodes, such as the Join operator.
 Spark has formulated different algorithm strategies for this operator according to different scenarios, including BroadcastHashJoin, ShuffleHashJoin, and SortMergeJoin.
 Of course, there are many optimization points in this, Spark will make intelligent selection based on some statistical data during the conversion, which involves cost based optimization, which is also a big part.
 We can explain in a separate article that in our example, because the amount of data is less than 10M, it will automatically be converted to BroadcastHashJoin.
 The sharp eyed students can see that there seem to be some more nodes.
-Let's explain, The BroadcastExchange node inherits the Exchange class and is used to exchange data between nodes.
+Let's explain The BroadcastExchange node inherits the Exchange class and is used to exchange data between nodes.
 Here, BroadcastExchange will broadcast the data from LocalTableScan to each executor node and use it as a map side join.
 The final Aggregate operation is divided into two steps.
 The first step is to perform parallel aggregation, and then perform final aggregation on the aggregated results.
 This is similar to the combination and the final reduction in the domain name map reduce.
-An Exchange hashpartitioning is added in the middle to ensure that the same key shuffles to the same partition, Shuffle is required when the distribution of child output data in the current physical plan fails to meet the requirements.
+An Exchange hashpartitioning is added in the middle to ensure that the same key shuffles to the same partition Shuffle is required when the distribution of Child's output data fails to meet the requirements.
 This is the exchange data node inserted in the final EnsureRequirement phase.
-In the database field, there is a saying that "the person who gets the join wins the world".
-Let's focus on some choices made by Spark SQL during the join operation.
+In the database field, there is a saying that "join wins the world."
+We focus on some choices made by Spark SQL in the join operation.

-• BroadcastHashJoin: If Spark judges that the storage space of a table is less than the broadcast threshold (Spark uses the parameter spark.sql.autoBroadcastJoinThreshold to control the threshold of selecting BroadcastHashJoin, which is 10MB by default), it is to broadcast the small table to the Executor, and then put the small table in a hash table as a lookup table, The join operation can be completed through a map operation, avoiding the shuffle operation with large performance code.
+• BroadcastHashJoin: If Spark judges that the storage space of a table is less than the broadcast threshold (Spark uses the parameter spark. sql. autoBroadcastJoinThreshold to control the threshold for selecting BroadcastHashJoin, which is 10MB by default), it is to broadcast the small table to the Executor, and then place the small table in a hash table as a lookup table, which can be completed through a map operation The join operation avoids the shuffle operation with large performance code.
 However, it should be noted that BroadcastHashJoin does not support full outer join.
-For right outer join, broadcast left table, and left outer join, Left semi join, left anti join, broadcast Right table.
-For inner join, the table is smaller than broadcast.
+For right outer join, broadcast left table, left outer join, left semi join, left anti join, broadcast right table, and inner join, the smaller table is broadcast.

 • SortMergeJoin: If the data of both tables is large, it is more suitable to use SortMergeJoin.
 SortMergeJoin uses the shuffle operation to shuffle the records of the same key into a partition.
 Then the two tables are sorted.
 The cost of the sort merge operation is acceptable.

 • ShuffleHashJoin: When will ShuffleHashJoin be performed when the lookup table is placed in the hash table instead of sorting during the shuffle process?
 The size of the lookup table cannot exceed the value of spark. sql. autoBroadcastJoinThreshold.
 Otherwise, BroadcastHashJoin will be used.
 The average size of each partition cannot exceed spark. sql. autoBroadcastJoinThreshold.
 This ensures that the lookup table can be placed in memory without OOM.
-There is another condition that is more than three times the size of the large table and the small table, Only in this way can the benefits of this join be brought into play.
+There is another condition that is more than three times the size of the large table and the small table, so that this kind of join can be used Benefits.

 It can be seen that this final execution is divided into two stages.
 The small table broeadcastExecute is applied to the large table for BroadcastHashJoin without evolving the shuffle operation.
-In the last step of aggregation, the HashAggregate sum function is performed in the map section first, and then the Exclude operation shuffles the data of the same key to the same partition according to the name, Then do the final HashAggregate sum operation.
+In the last step of aggregation, the HashAggregate sum function is first performed in the map section, and then the Exclude operation shuffles the data of the same key according to the name Go to the same partition, and then do the final HashAggregate sum operation.
 Here is a WholeStageCode.
 It's strange.
-Why is this?
-Because when we execute operators such as Filter and Project, these operators contain many expressions, such as SELECT sum (v), name, Both sum and v here are expressions, where v belongs to the attribute variable expression, and the expression is also a tree data structure.
-Sum (v) is a tree structure composed of sum node and sub node v of sum.
+What is this?
+Because when we execute operators such as Filter and Project, these operators contain many expressions, such as SELECT sum (v) and name.
+The sum and v here are expressions, and the v in these operators belongs to Attribute variable expression, which is also a tree data structure, Sum (v) is a tree structure composed of the sum node and the sub node v of sum.
 These expressions can evaluate and generate code.
-The most basic function of expression is to evaluate and calculate the input Row, Expression needs to implement the def eval (input: InternalRow=null): Any function to implement its functions.
+The most basic function of the expression is to evaluate, calculate the input Row.
+Expression needs to implement the def eval (input: InternalRow=null): Any function to implement its function.

 It can be imagined that the data flows in one plan, and then the expressions in each plan will process the data, which is equivalent to the call processing of small functions.
 There is a large amount of function call overhead, so can we inline these small functions as a large function, That's what WholeStageCodegen did.